Your feet are obviously crucial instruments in hiking.

 If you struggle with finding proper fitting shoes because you have wide, flat, or narrow feet, this review hopefully served as a guide and, at least, sent you in the right direction.

-While the boots on this list may be the best to some people, they might not be the best fit for you, so you should take this information and find YOUR best fit.
+While the boots on this list may be the best for some people, they might not be the best fit for you, so you should take this information and find YOUR best fit.

 You may find that these particular boots might not work for you, but it could be helpful to look at other boots by the same brands.